jrihon/Ducque/src/nucleobase/gameplan.md

 [ ] Make PdbFragment() class to instance the specific residue that needs to be modified.
     - [ ] Check if queries against PdbFile prompted is valid
+    - [ ] Only parse the residues in need of modification
+    - [ ] Apply modification only on those specific residues
+    - [ ] Write out new file => DONT inplace modify the file